 It is an error to interpret the Thelemic law of ‘love under will’ as mere manipulation, or an application of a mechanical science.
 The consequence of Eros, the desire principle, is Thanatos or death as finality.
 Secreted in the subtle body of woman is a reflection of the matrix of cosmic emanations, in universal terms, the ‘golden thread’ or essence that must be followed.
 As declared in I: 52,

 If this be not aright; if ye confound the space-marks, saying: They are one; or saying, They are many; if the ritual be not ever unto me: then expect the direful judgments of Ra Hoor Khuit!

-Such judgments are indeed “direful”, for even at an advanced stage of magical development there is still the very real possibility of the soul’s annihilation.
+Such judgments are indeed “direful”, for even at the ‘action’ stage of development, where ritual is influenced by desire, there remains the very real possibility of being led astray.
 The soul knows this, but the will of the ego-self has the power to contract itself, to concentrate all desire upon the objectified result, which means death for the soul.

-The Ordo Astri Journal, The 93 Current, is sent once per month when the Sun enters a new sign of the Zodiac.
-We aim at all times to provide excellent, high quality literary content to our readers.
+The Ordo Astri Journal of Metaphysics, Metamorphosis, is sent once per month when the Sun enters a new sign of the Zodiac.
+We aim at all times to provide high quality esoteric literary content to our readers.
 The Journal is free of charge and is delivered by email.

 Help Fund Ordo Astri: Make a donation